luismartinezs/web-voyager/README.md

 # Web Voyager Chat Assistant

 Web Voyager is an AI agent that autonomously navigates and interacts with web pages using the Playwright browser.
-It uses GPT-4 to interpret web content and make decisions on how to interact with the page to accomplish user-defined tasks.
+It uses GPT-4o (customizable) to interpret web content and make decisions on how to interact with the page to accomplish user-defined tasks.

 This is a version where it is included as a chat window inside the browser, to be used as a personal assistant while browsing.